hokashun/docsify/docs/python/README.md

 The Python client library is supported on the following platforms:

 * Ubuntu 20 or above

-Python 3.11 or above are supported.
+* Python 3.11 or above

 ## Contents